sudouptime/lifelong-golfer-theory/README.md

 ## Overview

-Lifelong Golfer Theory is a framework for building a golf system that can be sustained over a lifetime.
+Lifelong Golfer Theory is a framework for designing a golf system that can be sustained throughout a lifetime.

-It is not a swing method.
+It is not a swing theory.

-It is not a universal club recommendation.
+It is not a universal recommendation for club selection.

-It is a system-design framework for reducing unnecessary complexity, improving repeatability, and preserving the ability to enjoy golf over the long term.
+It is a golf system design theory that aims to reduce unnecessary complexity, improve repeatability, and preserve the ability to enjoy golf over the long term.

-This theory is built on four core principles:
+This theory is built upon four core principles:

 - Management Complexity Optimization
 - Role Specialization
 - Repeatability
 - Sustainability

-The purpose of this theory is not to pursue short-term maximum performance.
+The objective of this theory is not to maximize short-term performance.

-Its purpose is to reduce unnecessary physical stress, simplify decision-making, and build a golf system that remains practical for decades.
+Its purpose is to reduce unnecessary physical strain, simplify decision-making, and build a golf system that remains practical for decades.

-The current implementation is centered around woods and wedges.
+The current implementation is centered around fairway woods and wedges.

-By reducing the number of clubs, movement patterns, and in-round decisions, the system aims to improve repeatability while preserving long-term enjoyment of the game.
+By reducing the number of clubs, movement patterns, and on-course decisions, the system seeks to improve repeatability while preserving the enjoyment of golf over a lifetime.

 ---

-## Core Terminology
+## Terminology

 The following terms are used throughout this document.